dhellmann/pymotw-3/source/string/index.rst

     :start-after: #end_pymotw_header

-The results are the same as calling :func:`split`, capitalizing the words in the resulting list, then called :func:`join` to combine the results.
+The results are the same as calling :func:`split`, capitalizing the words in the resulting list, then calling :func:`join` to combine the results.

 .. {{{cog